 About The starling bureau

-The Starling Bureau is a London-based collective of literary translators bringing top quality books to publishers, and providing related expertise and resources.
+The Starling Bureau is a London-based collective of literary translators bringing the world’s best books to publishers, and providing related expertise and resources.

 Combining knowledge, experience and skills across seven languages, we pitch books we love to English-language publishers, as well as offer consultancy services and information about funding and promotional opportunities.